mackthompson16/World-Order-Forecast/README.md

 # Deep Leaning to predict the future

-This project utilizes public datasets and machine learning libraries to train a model on socio-economic trends in hopes of predicting the future (10 year projection).
+This project utilizes public datasets and machine learning libraries to project socio-economic trends ten years in the future.
+The estimated accuracy is n%.

 ### Research question: Are Empires and Companies one in the same?